scandipwa/docs.scandipwa.com/content/docs/product-support.md

 ---

-**If you have not found an answer to your issue** here, but happened to resolve it on your own / with help of community - please open a pull-request, or an issue with solution details.
+**If you have not found an answer to your issue** here, but happened to resolve it on your own / with help of the community - please open a pull-request, or an issue with solution details.

-Alternatively, write us in [Slack](https://join.slack.com/t/scandipwa/shared_invite/enQtNzE2Mjg1Nzg3MTg5LTQwM2E2NmQ0NmQ2MzliMjVjYjQ1MTFiYWU5ODAyYTYyMGQzNWM3MDhkYzkyZGMxYTJlZWI1N2ExY2Q1MDMwMTk).
+Alternatively, write to us in [Slack](https://join.slack.com/t/scandipwa/shared_invite/enQtNzE2Mjg1Nzg3MTg5LTQwM2E2NmQ0NmQ2MzliMjVjYjQ1MTFiYWU5ODAyYTYyMGQzNWM3MDhkYzkyZGMxYTJlZWI1N2ExY2Q1MDMwMTk).

 ## How can I report found issue with ScandiPWA base theme?